pthakkar3/PikUp/README.md

 ### Known Bugs:
 	- Sometimes the map markers disappear when return to main page.
+	- Missing a rating system for players and games.

 ## Getting Started - Install Guide